Privacy Policy

 Why Do We Collect, Use, and Disclose Personal Information?

-We may collect, hold, use, and disclose your personal information for:
+We may collect, hold, use, and disclose your personal information for the following purposes:

-- Enabling access to our website, services, and app
+- Service delivery and account management, including enabling access to our website and app

-- Operating, protecting, improving, and optimising our website, services, AI models, and user experience (including analytics, research, and marketing)
+- Operating, protecting, improving, and optimising our services, AI models, and user experience through analytics and research

 - Generating AI-driven construction-cost estimates and refining our estimation models

-- Sending service, support, administrative messages, reminders, technical notices, updates, security alerts, and information you request
+- Sending service, support, and administrative messages, reminders, technical notices, updates, and security alerts

-- Sending marketing and promotional messages (emails, SMS, mail) in compliance with the Spam Act and Privacy Act
+- Marketing communications, including promotional emails, SMS, and mail in compliance with the Spam Act and Privacy Act

-- Complying with legal obligations, resolving disputes, and enforcing agreements
+- Legal compliance, resolving disputes, and enforcing agreements

 - Considering your employment application